-Long Range Plans sometimes called Scope and Sequence are important for digging deeper into the curriculum (standards), and to ensure you cover all the required material before the end of the year.
+Writing long-range plans sometimes also called a scope and sequence is an important method for digging deeper into the curriculum (standards), and to ensure you cover all the required material before the end of the year.

-3. Print off or use a digital copy of the required curriculum for each subject and grade level (TEKS, Common Core, Provincial Curriculum) you must teach.
-I prefer a printed copy so I can annotate in the margins, however there are great Google tools to help you annotate PDFs.
+- Print off or use a digital copy of the required curriculum for each subject and grade level (TEKS, Common Core, Provincial Curriculum) you must teach.
+I prefer a printed copy so I can annotate in the margins, however, there are great Google tools to help you annotate PDFs.

-4. Close read the curriculum expectations/standards once without annotations.
+- Close read the curriculum expectations/standards once without annotations.
 Then read over the curriculum again and make notes in the margins.
 Use sticky notes to write longer more detailed notes.
 As I am reading through the curriculum, I make notes on possible lessons, units, resources, books or thoughts I have.
-These will help me create my long range plans.
+These will help me create my long-range plans.

-7. Start your long range plans with community building activities that relate to your curriculum areas.
-Also schedule in any diagnostic assessments you are required to give at the beginning of the year.
+- Start your long-range plans with community-building activities that relate to your curriculum areas.
+Also, schedule any diagnostic assessments you are required to give at the beginning of the year.
 I have to give a mandatory reading test during the first few weeks of the school year.
 When I taught Math, I would give students a brief diagnostic to see what math skills they had remembered and forgotten over the summer.

-10. Once you have finished writing your long range plans, look them over and show the plans to a colleague.
+- Once you have finished writing your long-range plans, look them over and show the plans to a colleague.
 Ask for feedback to see if you have forgotten to include something.

-11. Need some inspiration?
-See how I structure my long range plans here.
+- Need some inspiration?
+See how I structure my long-range plans with this free resource click here.

-12. Now, it is time to focus on writing unit plans that support your curriculum and follow the sequence of your long range plans.
+- Now, it is time to focus on writing unit plans that support your curriculum and follow the sequence of your long-range plans.
 For unit planning ideas check here.